 - IoT enables powerful asset management solutions (power transformers, overhead lines, partial discharges, etc.).

-EDSO Considerations
+E.DSO Considerations

 - IoT is an already available and widely used technology.
 Its applications could sharply increase in the future with the development of smart secondary substations and smart Low Voltage (LV) networks.

 - IoT will bring the most benefits at low and medium voltage levels.
+The greatest benefits from IoT will come from:

 - Substation monitoring, followed by monitoring of transformers and power quality measurements.